 As recipient of the 2020-2021 SOUNZ Community Commission, Jessie collaborated with Nelson Bays Harmony Chorus over a period of nine months to compose a new choral work for upper voices, Call of the Ocean, which premiered at the Nelson Centre of Musical Arts in June 2021.
 In 2020 she was also awarded the Douglas Mews Composition Prize for her choral work nunc dimittis, which was named as a finalist in the 25 & Under Category for the 2020 Compose Aotearoa!
 National Choral Composition Competition, and was a finalist in the Open Category in 2021.

-Jessie holds a BMus(Hons) in Composition with First Class Honours from the University of Auckland and will graduate this year with a master’s degree, under the supervision of Dr Leonie Holmes and Dr David Chisholm.
+Jessie holds a Master of Music in Composition from the University of Auckland, completed in 2021 under the supervision of Dr Leonie Holmes and Dr David Chisholm.

 Visit Jessie’s SOUNZ Composer profile.